 Water Protection, Water Damage, and Tricks to Save Your Smartphone

-A general browsing of the Internet on the subject of “water damage in mobile phones” reveals a disturbing number of methods employed by people whose heart literally skips a few beats as they watch their beloved mobile device (aka family member) slip out of their hands into a well-placed puddle that somehow magically appeared; or become convinced that their phone had developed gymnastic abilities to launch itself out of their back pocket and into the toilet; or take a dizzying twirl in the washing machine, not so safely tucked into the pocket of their favorite pants.
-This could turn into a very long post on just the number of scenarios that involve an electronic device and water, so we will keep it short and share with you instead some of the methods people use to revive their devices.
+A general browsing of the Internet on the subject of “water damage in mobile phones” reveals a disturbing number of ways people have had their beloved mobile device (aka family member) slip out of their hands into a well-placed puddle that somehow magically appeared; or become convinced that their phone had developed gymnastic abilities to launch itself out of their back pocket and into the toilet; or take a dizzying twirl in the washing machine, not so safely tucked into the pocket of their favorite pants.
+This could turn into a very long post on just the number of scenarios that involve an electronic device and water, so we will keep it short and share with you instead some of the methods people use to attempt to revive their devices.

 If you search the Internet for “ways to recover your phone from water damage,” you will get a multitude of different answers, varying from, “Throw your phone in the oven!” to, “Just suck out all of the moisture from the phone with a vacuum hose!”
-Most of these “solutions” not only sound insane, but can also cause permanent damage to your phone.
+Most of these “solutions” not only sound insane, but can also cause permanent damage to your phone as well as risk harm to people and property! (seriously, don’t go near an oven).
 There are, however, a few methods that, while they still sound crazy, can produce positive results.
-Here are the top three contenders, along with the science behind why they tend to be more successful than some of the other weird tricks out there:
+We can’t guarantee results and strongly urge to seek a professional repair, but here are the top three contenders, along with the science behind why they tend to be more successful than some of the other weird tricks out there:

 The Hair Dryer: Not Just a Beauty Tool

-Why this works: It has been reported that running a hair dryer a few feet away from a water-damaged electronic device can quickly help to dry out any excess moisture inside of it and help prevent corrosion and other long term damage from water sitting inside of the device.
+Why it could work: It has been reported that running a hair dryer a few feet away from a water-damaged electronic device can quickly help to dry out any excess moisture inside of it and help prevent corrosion and other long term damage from water sitting inside of the device.
 Obviously, this sounds logical, as heat evaporates liquids, and a dryer would help to speed up this process.

 Risks/improbabilities: The problem with this method is that most of the time, heat and electronics don’t mix very well.
 Exposing your precious electronic device to a direct heat source could ultimately warp expensive device components or melt special adhesives within the device, damaging it even further.
 By all means, dry out your device after it is exposed to water, but be very cautious about the amount of heat you expose it to.